 This homemade cocktail sauce is quick to make and sure beats anything out of a jar.
 Smoked spices add an unexpected twist of flavor.
-Adjust the ingredients to your taste, like more heat or spice, and enjoy with garlic roasted shrimp for a terrific appetizer.
+Adjust the ingredients to your taste, like more heat or spice.
+Enjoy it with roasted garlic shrimp for a terrific appetizer.
 In fact, I just made this again today to take to a Christmas ornament swap party.
 Everyone loved it!
 This is a level up from the simple stuff in a jar.

-Let’s talk about a few of the ingredients that make up cocktail sauce – ketchup, horseradish, spices, and traditionally Worcestershire.
+Let's talk about a few of the ingredients that make up homemade cocktail sauce: ketchup, horseradish, spices, and traditionally Worcestershire.

 Horseradish - Another one of those ingredients that you have to really search for something without HFCS.
 Look in the refrigerated dairy section for fresh options.
 And as horseradish varies in potency, start with less and add as you go if you are heat-sensitive.